jen67/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.

-WATER is in base water

-STIR is in base stir.
+a script that prints all possible combinations of two letters, except oo.

+Letters are lower cases, from a to z

+One combination per line

-The result should be in base bestchol
+The output should be alpha ordered, starting with aa

+Do not print oo

+Your script file should contain maximum 64 characters